Training Deep Morphological Neural Networks as Universal Approximators: Proposed networks are universal approximators

 Then, for the \(i\)-th output we have that

 For the inequalities to hold, it suffices that \(C>\|\mathbf{x}\|_1\).
 Take the activation of the first layer to be

 Then, for the \(i\)-th activated output we have that

 Next, we will start summing up the terms.
 First, we sum up \(a_{d-1}x_{d-1}\) and \(a_dx_d\).
-Take a max-plus-min layer with \(d-1\) outputs and \(d\) inputs.
+Take a MPM layer with \(d-1\) outputs and \(d\) inputs.
 The weights of the second layer are as follows:

 Similarly with before, for \(i<d-1\) we have that

 For \(i=d-1\) we get the sum of the terms \(a_{d-1}x_{d-1}, a_dx_d\).
 We have that

 For the inequalities to hold, it suffices that \(C>\|\mathbf{x}^{(1)}\|_1=|a_1x_1|+\ldots+|a_dx_d|\).
 Take the activation of the second layer to be